-EET 4420 Fundamentals of Microcontrollers

-Topics covered include but are not limited to microcontroller architecture, instruction sets. programming and interfacing with electronic circuits, interrupts, microcontroller peripherals, microcontroller application development tools and platforms.

-Prerequisites: EET 3315, EET L315.
+EET 4420 Fundamentals of Microcontrollers This course is the first course in a two-part sequence.
+Topics covered include but are not limited to microcontroller architecture, instruction sets, programming and interfacing with electronic circuits, interrupts, microcontroller peripherals, microcontroller application development tools and Prerequisites: EET 3315, EET L315.